cattymod/docs/docs/website/new-compiler.md

 ### Warp timer {#warp-timer}

 The [warp timer](warp-timer) forces blocks marked as "run without screen refresh" to briefly pause after running for 500 ms to prevent an infinite loop from causing you to lose unsaved work.
-This is why the warp timer is automatically enabled when you open the TurboWarp editor.
+This is why the warp timer is automatically enabled when you open the CattyMod editor.

 Unfortunately, the warp timer breaks many of the assumptions that the new compiler uses to optimize projects, so do not expect major performance improvements while you are in the editor or otherwise have the warp timer enabled.
 They won't run slower than they did in the old compiler, though.

 ### Extension compatibility {#extensions}

-All extensions included in the TurboWarp extension list will work the same, and a vast majority of custom extensions will also continue to work the same.
+All extensions included in the CattyMod extension list will work the same, and a vast majority of custom extensions will also continue to work the same.

 A small handful of custom extensions use an API called `i_will_not_ask_for_help_when_these_break` to integrate more directly with the compiler.
 We gave this API that crazy name because we knew it was going to break at some point, and we didn't want a small handful of extensions to restrict us from being able to change the compiler's internals when needed.
-If your project requires these extensions, you can use https://experiments.turbowarp.org/old-compiler/ instead until extensions become compatible.
+If your project requires these extensions, you can use https://experiments.turbowarp.org/old-compiler/ as it'll work better than the older CattyMod editor instead until extensions become compatible.

 If you also need to package your project, you can use https://packager-legacy.turbowarp.org/old-compiler/.